AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 ### MySQL -- Important

 3. Participants using cloud shell and using mysql client on the cloud shell is using MariaDB mysql client, not the regular one from Oracle.
-To connect to your Azure MySQL database, you have to add the flag "--ssl=1" at the end.
-If you are running it on WSL/Ubuntu or Mac Shell and using Oracle MySQL client, the "--ssl=1" flag is not required.
+To connect to your Azure MySQL database, you have to add the flag "--ssl" at the end.
+If you are running it on WSL/Ubuntu or Mac Shell and using Oracle MySQL client, the "--ssl" flag is not required.

 ```bash